rhmodding/Tickompiler/docs/engines.rst

 Rat Race (9)
 ------------

-Rat Race makes use of macros for some cues.
+Rat Race makes use of subs for some cues.

 0x100 - Cue
 ~~~~~~~~~~~